darkreactions/DRP/README.md

 However, you'll want to SCP a version of the database over to your development box and set up MySQL appropriately (see the setup.txt file above).
 Any of the backups in the DropBox backup folder should suffice.

+** Accessing the GitHub Repo **

+Firstly, you'll need a GitHub account and you'll need someone with access to the repo to grant your account access (though if you can view this README without access to the GitHub repo, you should tell someone).
+Then, you should be able to use `git clone https://github.com/cfalk/DRP.git` to copy the repository to your workstation.
+Note that if you have a branch set up using the old BitBucket, you'll want to delete that section in your ".../.git/config" file and use `git remote add <branch> https://github.com/cfalk/DRP.git` to transition smoothly to the new repo.

 Django Management Commands